paulbalomiri/ory_sdk/clients/client/dart/doc/V0alpha2Api.md

 //defaultApiClient.getAuthentication<HttpBasicAuth>('oryAccessToken').password = 'YOUR_PASSWORD';

 final api = OryClient().getV0alpha2Api();
-final int pageSize = 789; // int | Items per page  This is the number of items per page to return.
+final int pageSize = 789; // int | Items per Page  This is the number of items per page to return.
 For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination). final String pageToken = pageToken_example; // String | Next Page Token  The next page token.
-For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination). final String clientName = clientName_example; // String | The name of the clients to filter by. final String owner = owner_example; // String | The owner of the clients to filter by.
+For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination). final bool active = true; // bool | Active is a boolean flag that filters out sessions based on the state.
+If no value is provided, all sessions are returned. final BuiltList<String> expand = ; // BuiltList<String> | ExpandOptions is a query parameter encoded list of all properties that must be expanded in the Session.
+Example - ?expand=Identity&expand=Devices If no value is provided, the expandable properties are skipped.

 try {
-    final response = api.adminListOAuth2Clients(pageSize, pageToken, clientName, owner);
+    final response = api.adminListSessions(pageSize, pageToken, active, expand);
     print(response);
 } catch on DioError (e) {
-    print('Exception when calling V0alpha2Api->adminListOAuth2Clients: $e\n');
+    print('Exception when calling V0alpha2Api->adminListSessions: $e\n');
 }
 ```